 - It specifically violates the Galerider’s instructions in which the manufacturer says that it should never be deployed from the bow of a boat.

 - If the boat should tack through the eye of the wind with the Galerider deployed in this way, I think there is a chance that the boat could sail over the rode and perhaps the drogue.
 In a gale at sea, this could definitely ruin your whole day.
 However, Morgan’s Cloud showed no signs of tacking.
 In fact, I would be hard put to see how she could have tacked since the drag of the drogue was stopping her getting up enough speed to get her bow through the eye of the wind, nor was the drogue exerting enough pull to drag her bow through the wind—a self-limiting system.
 But if you have any fears that your boat might tack while set up like this, I would strongly suggest you use Lin and Larry’s technique instead.

 Another Tool in The Kit

 Since that day in early 2000 we have not had occasion to use this technique again, but it is really comforting to have it in our back pocket.
-By using the Galerider in this way, I’m confident that we can stay heaved-to safely in sustained strong gale or even storm force winds.
+By using the Galerider in this way, I’m confident that we can stay heaved-to safely in sustained gale force winds.

 Obviously, I can’t guarantee that this technique will work for you to stop your boat fore-reaching out of her own protective slick, but the fact that just adding a little drag worked so well for us should give you a starting point to devise your own solution.